Branch, Subsidiary, and Representative Office Structures in Germany

 Setting up a representative office in Germany is generally a simpler process due to its non-commercial nature.
 Representative offices are typically used for activities like market research or establishing business connections rather than direct commercial operations.

 The primary requirement is to register the office with the local trade office, which involves submitting proof of identity and authorization from the parent company.
-Since representative offices do not engage in commercial activities, they usually do not need to be registered in the Commercial Register.

 However, it’s important to ensure that all activities comply with German law and do not inadvertently cross into commercial territory, which could require additional registrations and compliance measures.
 Obtaining special permits is usually not necessary unless the representative office engages in specific regulated activities.